-Analysis | What to know from the NFL draft: It’s a 7-on-7 league, and everyone’s chasing the Chiefs
+Analysis | What to know from the NFL draft: It’s a seven-on-seven league, and everyone’s chasing the Chiefs

 The NFL pulled it off, which meant the focus could be on football, both how teams improved and what the draft revealed about the league itself.
 With that, the story line of the draft is how it revealed the extent to which the NFL revolves around the passing game.
 It isn’t just a passing league.
 It’s nearly a seven-on-seven league.

-Look at the complexion of the first round: six wide receivers, six cornerbacks, four quarterbacks and six offensive tackles.
-That’s 22 of 32 picks who throw passes, catch passes, cover receivers or protect quarterbacks.
+Look at the first round: Teams selected four quarterbacks, six wide receivers, six cornerbacks and six offensive tackles.
+That’s 22 of 32 picks who throw passes, catch passes, cover receivers or protect the quarterback.

 In the first two rounds, teams used 22 picks — more than a third — on wide receivers and cornerbacks.
 In that same 64-pick span, teams took two interior linemen and three inside linebackers.
 Teams selected six running backs, the first two of whom — Clyde Edwards-Helaire and D’Andre Swift — are regarded for their pass-catching ability.